alpha-strike-space/Alpha-Strike-Documentation/README.md

 It is self contained with the entire styling and javascript in the same file for simplicity.
 You may just edit this in a notepad on your machine and make any changes.
 The changes may be represented in your favorite browser for development.

 Otherwise, you may run this with node by creating a virtual server.
+You will do this locally, not globally here.

 > npm install http-server

-> http-server
+> npx http-server